OsloSWA/oswa-jekyll/README.md

-# OSWA Jekyll Template
+# OSWA.no

-OSWA Jekyll website repo.
+OSWA website repo.

 https://oswa.no